exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-Here, we have declared a constructor and two getter methods for the schema
+Here, we have declared a constructor and two getter methods for the schema.
-wrapping any type that allows accessing it as a `Snapshot` reference
+We wrap any type that allows interacting with the schema as a `Snapshot`
-(that is, implements the [`AsRef`][std-asref] trait from the standard library).
+reference (that is, implements the [`AsRef`][std-asref] trait from the standard
+library).
-`Fork` implements this trait, which means that we can construct a `CurrencySchema`
+`Fork` implements this trait, which means that we can construct a
-instance above the `Fork`, and use `wallets` and `wallet` getters for it.
+`CurrencySchema` instance above the `Fork`, and use `wallets` and `wallet`
+getters for it.

-For `Fork`-based schema, we declare an additional method to write to the storage:
+For `Fork`-based schema, we declare an additional method to write to the
+storage:

 ```rust
 impl<'a> CurrencySchema<&'a mut Fork> {